banner-terry1

 Who may participate?

-All members of Tripoli Rocketry Association in good standing may participate in research activities, including motors up to the member's certification level.
-Members under the age of 18 may participate under the direction of an adult member.
-NAR members may not participate in research activities, but they may attend Tripoli Research launches and may fly commercially-certified motors up to their current certification level.
+As per the Tripoli Unified Safety Code, all members of Tripoli Rocketry Association in good standing and certification level 2 or higher may participate in research activities involving motors up to the member's certification level.
+Members under the age of 18 certified under the Tripoli Mentoring Program may participate in research activities under the direction of an adult member with motors up to the adult member's certification level.
+NAR members may not participate in research activities, but they may attend Tripoli launches and may fly commercially-certified motors up to their current certification level.

 What types of motors are allowed?

-Any type of composite motor using ammonium perchlorate or ammonium nitrate as the oxidizer may be flown at a Tripoli Research launch, as well as non-certified hybrid motors.
-Sugar-based propellants are permitted.
-Formerly certified commercially produced motors whose certification has expired may be used.
-No home-built black powder motors, nor any motors that use PVC casings may be used at a Tripoli Research launch.
+Tripoli-Colorado allows any type of motor approved by the Tripoli Unified Safety Code.
+This generally means composite motors using ammonium perchlorate or ammonium nitrate as the oxidizer, non-certified hybrid motors, some "sugar"-based propellants, and formerly certified commercially produced motors whose certification has expired.
+No home-built black powder motors, nor any motors that use PVC casings may be used at a Tripoli launch.
 Motors that use liquid propellants are prohibited, with the exception of nitrous-oxide hybrid rocket motors.

 Where/when may I fly research?

-Unless mentioned otherwise, all Tripoli-Colorado launches are designated as Tripoli Research launches; no special arrangements are necessary.
+All Tripoli-Colorado launches allow research flights; no special arrangements are necessary.
 There is no longer any distinction between commercial and non-commercial (research) launches at Tripoli-Colorado.
 If you have a project that qualifies as Tripoli Research, please bring it out and fly it!

 Resources:

-Tripoli-Colorado adheres to the Tripoli Research Safety Code.
-For your safety and everyone else's, please familiarize yourself with the following two documents:
+Tripoli-Colorado adheres to the Tripoli Unified Safety Code.
+For your safety and everyone else's, please familiarize yourself with the following document: